Bogurodzic/Neighborhood-Map/README.md

 #Neighborhood Map
 Udacity neighborhood map project
 This is the new version of the map.
-I am creating it to compare my progress.
+I am creating it to compare my progress. [[new version]](http://kamiljarzab.pl/Projekty/Neighborhood%20Map%20New/)

 The old version was made at the very beggining of my front-end path.
 Here you can check [[old version]](http://kamiljarzab.pl/Projekty/Neighborhood%20Map/)

-New version will be avaliable soon.
 ## How to run?

 1. Download zip file from GIT.